Havelock man arrested after shooting at Craven County deputies

 According to officials, they were responding to a call in reference to a domestic incident when Andrew Foster, 27, of Havelock barricaded himself inside of a home and shot at deputies.

-At the time, Foster was the only person inside of the home.
-After a few hours he surrendered.
+At the time, Foster was the only person inside the home.
+After a few hours, he surrendered.

 No one was injured during the shooting.